DSILVA232/Library-Data-Pipeline/README.md

 The final output is a fully automated pipeline that ingests raw library data, cleans it at scale using PySpark, stages it in AWS S3, loads it into Snowflake, and transforms it into a normalised dimensional model using dbt.
 The pipeline terminates in a Power BI dashboard connected directly to Snowflake, demonstrating the data is queryable and useful for business reporting.
 Orchestrated end to end by Prefect and monitored via Prefect Cloud.

-> **Local development** — install dependencies from `requirements-dev.txt` which includes profiling and development tools alongside the core pipeline dependencies. `requirements.txt` contains pipeline only dependencies used by Docker.
+> **Local development**: install dependencies from `requirements-dev.txt` which includes profiling and development tools alongside the core pipeline dependencies. `requirements.txt` contains pipeline only dependencies used by Docker.

 ---